Types of Multidimensional Arrays

 Frequently Asked Questions

-1. How do you declare a two-dimensional array in C?
+1. How to declare a two-dimensional array in C?

 You declare it by specifying the data type, name, and size of rows and columns: data_type array_name[rows][columns]; Example: int arr[3][4]; This creates a 2D array with 3 rows and 4 columns.